amiralansary/rl-medical/README.md

 ## Development

-New contributors of any experience level are very welcomed.
-Reproducing more examples from recent published works is very helpful for the reproducibility of new research.
+New contributors of any experience level are very welcomed

 ### Source code
 You can clone the latest version of the source code with the command::